25 years ago I made one of the best decisions of my life.

 6. Know Thy Art.

 Always be ready with brief, meaningful explanations about your work.
-Also known as the elevator pitch.
+AKA, the elevator pitch.

 7. Make their job easy.

-So be accommodating without being a pushover.
-Answer your own questions if possible.
+So, without being a pushover, be accommodating.
+Answer your own questions if you can.
 Be the consummate professional.

 The logic is simple; the easier you are to work with, the better your chances of being invited back.